brownsarahm/about-slides/_posts/1001-04-01-background.md

 ---

- - _analyze_ machine learning methods with respect to different goals
+ - affective neuroscience: how does the brain create emotions?
- - _build_ new machine learning models for data from these domains
+ - causal inference for racial profiling
- - _incorporate_ human knowledge into machine learning methods
+ - incorporating human expertise into machine learning models